 It was holding me back.
-And it wasn’t fair to my new mom, who in her angelic way was trying so hard to fill that role, and by focusing so much on that vain hope, I wasn’t letting her.
+And it wasn’t fair to my new mom, who in her angelic way was trying so hard to fill that role.
+By focusing so much on that vain hope, I wasn’t letting her.

-I realized that the past tends to cling to us, like a leech, siphoning the energy we could otherwise use to move forward, kept alive by things as seemingly innocent as our hope, or our refusal to let go.
+I realized that the past tends to cling to us like a leech, siphoning the energy we could otherwise use to move forward, kept alive by things seemingly as innocent as our hopexAQ or our refusal to let go.